wkranti/KraGstrob/_posts/2018-6-9-Generating JSON from alignment.md

 {% gist wkranti/b3dc9949b751ccfbb6cddf847b230eb3 %}

        Result can be viewed in above gist.
+JSON output can be viewed in outputjson.CSV output can be viewed in outpucsv.
 Usually I recommend using Linux release(This is method I followed) .
 We do not need to compile any binaries in this we have to use as it is given montreal- forced-aligner_linux.tar.gz .But when building from source ,it would lead you to